Many small business owners struggle to get paid—in part, because the process of making and receiving payments is a challenge.

 If you’re a photographer, you likely ask for a deposit before you begin work.
-To receive that deposit, you need to issue an invoice, email it to your customer, then wait for a check or wire transfer to receive your funds.
+To receive that deposit, you need to issue an invoice, email it to your customer, then wait to receive your funds.

 One way to eliminate all of these steps is to enable mobile payments.

 Imagine how much time and mental energy you would free up if you could collect your deposit on the spot or over the phone.
-Setting up mobile payments is easy, especially if you’re using accounting software like QuickBooks, which seamlessly imports your invoice payments directly into your accounting dashboard .
+Setting up mobile payments is easy if you’re using QuickBooks Online accounting software, which seamlessly imports your invoice payments directly into your accounting dashboard.

 Here’s what to think about when setting up your mobile payments system: